 Once made in Scotland, this term now refers to uncooked, boneless, mildly cured hams sold in casings.

-In order to be labeled a Smithfield, the ham must be cured in the described manner within the city of Smithfield, VA.
-The meat is deep red in color, dry, with a pungent flavor.
-Considered a gourmet's choice, they are rather expensive and need to be cooked long and slow before eating.
+In order to be labeled a Smithfield, this specially aged country ham must be cured in this specific manner within the city of Smithfield, VA.
+The meat is deep red in color and salty with a pungent flavor.
+Considered a gourmet's choice, they are expensive and need to be cooked long and slow before eating.

-Made from pigs fed with acorns in the Westphalia forest of Germany.
-It is cured and then slowly smoked over a mixture of beechwood and juniper woods, resulting in a very dark brown, dense ham with a light smoky flavor.
-It is considered one of the best and as such is on the expensive side.
-It's similar to Black Forest ham.
+Made from pigs fed with acorns in the Westphalia forest of Germany, this prized ham is cured and then slowly smoked over a mixture of beechwood and juniper woods.
+The result is a very dark brown, dense ham with a light smoky flavor.

-From England, this mild-flavored ham has delicate pink meat and must be cooked like country-cured ham before eating.
+From England, this mild-flavored type of ham has delicate pink meat and must be cooked like country-cured ham before eating.
 It is traditionally served with Madeira sauce.